Answered on this page:

 Laser Produces Excessive Scorching – Laser engraving is essentially burning the surface of the material.
 It produces a lot of heat and debris, which can leave the surface of your materials with undesirable and unsightly scorch marks.
 By focusing a stream of compressed air where the laser meets the material, quality engraving machines achieve smoother cuts, fewer smoke deposits and less scorching, but this feature is almost never present in cheap engraving machines.
 As a result, it’s difficult to get quality engraving done on wood, acrylic, or paper with a cheap machine.

 Software Incompatible with Life – Every artist, whether they be a painter, sculptor, or graphic designer, is naturally limited by their medium.
-If you’re producing incredible designs in CAD or Adobe Illustrator, you may be surprised to find that your cheap new laser engraving machine comes with its own much simpler design software.
+If you’re producing incredible designs in CAD or Adobe Illustrator, you may be surprised to find that your cheap new laser engraving systems comes with its own much simpler design software.
 That leaves you with two options: either you can learn to use a simpler and less feature-rich version of the design software you know and love, or you can try to import your existing designs into this application you’ve never heard of, in hopes that the engraving machine software can figure out what to do with it.
 Either way, you’re jumping through hoops and potentially losing the opportunity to produce your best work.

 Laser Engraver Breaks Constantly – If you’re spending under $1000 on a laser engraving machine, you need to understand that in addition to the important features that are missing, many of the important components will be cheaply sourced, poorly made and prone to damage.
 Unless you’re a skilled technician, you’ll find it near impossible to figure out what broke, whether you can fix it, and what steps are required.
 Be prepared to open your wallet again for repairs, or to park the machine in the attic with the rest of your junk.